This blog post was updated on May 20, 2021.

 6. Building energy/sustainability dashboards

-Gaining in popularity are also energy or sustainability dashboards that show key performance indicators.
-Perhaps in kiosks or large monitors in building lobbies, dashboards sometimes show in real-time or near real-time how much energy the building is using.
+Equally popular are energy or sustainability dashboards that show key performance indicators.
+Perhaps in kiosks or large monitors in building lobbies, dashboards show in real-time or near real-time how much energy the building is using.

 7. Allocation of line loss (expense and use)

-Often the institution needs to account for the total output if they have a central plant that is generating their own electricity.
+Often the institution needs to account for the total output if they have a central plant that is generating their own electricity, steam, or chilled water.
 They know how much is being sent to the grid, but the breakdown per individual building is unknown.
 If there’s line loss or unmetered loads, it needs to be accounted for.

 8. Allocation of expenses related to central plant energy generation